 - Propagating: Elephant ears are great for propagating from cuttings or seeds.
 They’ll grow best when planted where they’ll get plenty of light.
 Avoid shady areas (no problem because this plant loves the heat!).

 Pests & Other Things That Can Go Wrong

 The elephant ear is prone to a number of pests, including thrips, aphids, mealybugs, and spider mites.

-Sometimes a plant will start getting brown edges on the leaves that are exposed to too much light or heat, which is normal for plants of all kinds.
-It’s not something you need to worry about if it only happens in one spot – just cut off those browned leaves (or trim them back) so new growth can flourish!
+Sometimes a plant will start getting brown edges on the leaves that are exposed to too much light or heat.
+This is normal for plants of all kinds.
+It’s not something you need to worry about if it only happens in one spot.
+Just cut off those browned leaves (or trim them back) so new growth can flourish!